MariaTayo/MariaTayo/README.md

-Hi, I'm Maria or Funmilayo 👋
+Hi, I'm Maria or Funmi 👋

 Thank you for coming to my GitHub profile!

-I am passionate about using data, technology and business intelligence to help businesses and teams boost productivity and efficiency!
+I am passionate about using data, technology and project management to help businesses and teams boost productivity and efficiency!
 I like to call myself "The Purpose Driven Project Manager" because it's more than a job!

 * 😄 From working as a Commercial Litigation Paralegal and Paralegal Co-ordinator to Project Management.
 * ✨ Succesfully completed the Data Analytics with Project Management Certification by Niyo Bootcamps.